- 1 The underlying framework of strategic planning models—goals, strategy and delivery

 - 2 The foundation for a rock-solid strategy development process

 - 3 Leadership matters more than the strategic planning model

 The purpose of developing a strategic planning process is to align organizational resources to achieve long-range goals, and there are dozens of effective ways to accomplish this result.
 Although you’ve likely used a couple of them and heard of others, some may sound like something off a menu in Kyoto.
 It’s easy to get stuck on trying to figure out the right approach for your organization.

-Some common strategic planning models used in local government include:
+Some common types of strategic planning models used in local government, healthcare and education include:

 - Standard strategic planning—This is the most common approach used by local governments and school districts and involves identifying a long-term (20-50 year) vision, mid-term goals (3-5 Years) and short-term strategies and actions (1-2 years) to achieve them, based on research about the community.

 - Community-based strategic planning/visioning—A process that engages residents in a discussion about their hopes and dreams for the community and what it will look like in the future, with specific action steps developed to get there.

 - Council goal-setting—A stripped-down version that involves working with elected officials to determine the organization’s top policy priorities over the next few years to align resources and staff effort.

 - Strategic gap/need analysis—In this approach, the organization defines its ideal outcomes and compares it against current performance.
 Actions are then identified to close the gaps.

 - Issue-based strategic planning—Where traditional strategic planning starts with a vision for the future and works back to what we need to do today to get there, issue-based planning takes a careful look at the current environment, identifies problems and asks the question “What are we going to do to improve in these areas?”